Paul-Usman/DSA-CLASS-POWER-BI/README.md

 # Data Cleaning and Preparation/ETL(Extract, Transform, Load)
 In the initial stage of data cleaning and preparation , we perform the following functions

-Data loading and inspection
+- Data loading and inspection
-Handling missing variables
+- Handling missing variables
-Data Cleaning and formatting
+- Data Cleaning and formatting
-- a.
-Creation of new columns for analysis of the attrition and age category.
+1. Creation of new columns for analysis of the attrition and age category.

-Explorative Data Analysis.
+# Explorative Data Analysis.

 What is the attrition by the education field of the employees?
 What is the highest monthly income by gender and marital status(married, single and divorced)?